 Joel had a wide variety of legal experiences before landing at Dailey Law, P.C.
 In law school, he interned for Hon.
 Alan Loeb of the Colorado Court of Appeals, and upon graduation, he clerked for the University of Michigan General Counsel’s Office.
 He then returned to Colorado, where he worked at two large law firms in Denver litigating complex corporate cases, appeals and government contracts cost accounting and intellectual property issues, among others.

 His current practice focuses on family law, both in the trial and appellate courts.
 He also represents parents in child welfare cases in the appellate courts, and he has experience litigating juvenile and probate cases.
 Joel represents clients involved in all aspects of family law cases, from divorce to contested custody to post-decree matters.
 He also represents non-parent intervenors in family law cases as well as parents facing motions to restrict their parenting time.
 And he has experience both bringing and defending against contempt motions when there are allegations of non-compliance, particularly with domestic relations court orders.

 Joel approaches his cases with a problem-solving mindset.
-Each case is as different as the family member he represents, and as a result, his approach to solving each problem is customized to that client.
-While parties can keep control of their own solutions by resolving matters outside of a courtroom, Joel recognizes that when settlement does not or cannot happen on reasonable terms, clients need a confident advocate.
+Each case is as different as the family member he represents, and as a result, his approach to resolving cases is customized to the client.
+While parties can keep control of their own solutions by resolving matters outside of the courtroom, Joel recognizes the when settlement does not or cannot happen on reasonable terms, parties need a confident advocate.

-Joel and his wife, Rebecca, enjoy being back in Colorado Springs, where they can be found hiking with their energetic puppy (and part-time office mascot), Riley.
+Joel and his wife, Rebecca, live in Colorado Springs, where they can be found hiking with their energetic puppy (and part-time office mascot), Riley.